Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

 ### Start Kubernetes and other services

-1. Use `sat bootsys` to start the Kubernetes cluster.
+1. Start the Kubernetes cluster.

     Note that the default timeout for Ceph to become healthy is 600 seconds, which is excessive.
-To work around this issue, set the timeout to a more reasonable value like 60 seconds using the `--ceph-timeout` option as shown below.
+To work around this issue, set the timeout to a more reasonable value (like 60 seconds) using the `--ceph-timeout` option, as shown below.

     ```bash
-    ncn# sat bootsys boot --stage platform-services --ceph-timeout 60
+    ncn-m001# sat bootsys boot --stage platform-services --ceph-timeout 60
     ```

     Example output: